 I’m also a Textpattern Developer/geek.
 In case you’ve not heard of it, it’s an awesome, lightweight open-source Content Management System for making websites that are easy to create and maintain.
 I’ve written a truckload of sites using it and have contributed a fair few free plugins — under the pseudonym “Bloke” — to the uber-friendly community too.
 As you’d expect, my Txp code’s often random in nature, since randomimity is the spice of creation.

-If you like my code and use it a lot, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot by following the Donate button below to PayPal.
+If you like my code and it makes your site better, feel free to show your appreciation with something from my UK Amazon wish list (or US) or donate to the Stef Dawson community coding pot by following the Donate button below to PayPal.
 Thanks!

 An update to the amazing ied_plugin_composer plugin from Yura Linnyk.
 Now uses the standard plugin template (plus some neat CSS mods by net-carver), supports Textiled help, Library + Admin only plugins, AJAX support, compressed plugins, minimal rollback/restore and a few other niceties.